insinfo/essential_components/README.md

 # en-US

 ## essential_components
 A library for AngularDart developers.
-This library will implement several key components for the rapid development of web applications with AngularDart.
+This library will implement several key components for the fast development of web applications with AngularDart.

 ## Getting Started